Orbital Troubleshooting

 The Constraint Failed Error Message

-You receive the error message: Constraint Failed: The table was queried without a required column in the WHERE clause to limit the output.
+An error message: Constraint Failed: The table was queried without a required column in the WHERE clause to limit the output.

 Reason for Error

-Several tables require constraints to be defined in the query, otherwise they will not succeed.
+Several tables require constraints to be defined in the query, or they will not succeed.
 For example, the file table will not return every file on the system, nor will the hash table hash every file on the system.
 These tables require constraints and the failure to provide them will result in the error listed above.

 Possible Solution